SeunnnA/DataPrepVisual-Level-3/README.md

 - Normalize or standardize numerical features for consistency.
 - Encode categorical variables using suitable techniques, such as one-hot or label encoding.
 - Engineer at least two new features to enrich the dataset and make it more insightful.

-Provide before-and-after summaries to demonstrate the impact of your preprocessing work.

 ---